On this page you can find articles from magazines such as Opera News, Time, Life etc. as well as newspapers.

 Jan 13, 1958

-“How can it really be that I was once the little girl and that one day I will be the woman?…How can it happen, when, after all, I always remain the same?”
+“How can it really be that I was once the little girl and that one day I will be the old woman?…How can it happen, when, after all, I always remain the same?”
 So muses the Marschallin, the wise, witty and autumnal beauty in Richard Strauss’s Der Rosenkavalier.
 For years the part was the special glory of Opera Singer Lotte Lehmann, and its touch of middle-aging melancholy took on a special meaning for her as Soprano Lehmann herself gradually grew too old to sing it (her last Metropolitan Opera appearance in the role was in 1945).

 Last week 69-year-old Lotte Lehmann proved to British radio audiences that, in the sense of the Marschallin’s words, she is still the same.
 In a dozen “master classes” last fall, retired Soprano Lehmann coached 30 students from London’s Opera School and young professionals from the Royal Opera House.
 The Rosenkavalier classes—tape-recorded and now broadcast over BBC—displayed her old magic and the extraordinary musical intelligence that helped make Lotte Lehmann one of the great singers of her time.